SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 cgrid_1d = CartesianGrid(5)
 nothing # hide
 ```
-For 2d and 3d grids, instead provide a Tuple with the length of the grid in each dimension:
+For 2d and 3d grids, we instead provide a Tuple with the length of the grid in each dimension:
 ```@example spatial_intro_3
 cgrid_2d = CartesianGrid((3, 9))
 cgrid_3d = CartesianGrid((2, 4, 8))